Skip to content

 Related studies

 Germ cell tumours are tumours that can develop before birth or later from immature cells (stem cells) and from the precursor cells of reproductive organs (egg cells in females and sperm in males).
-These tumours may occur in various parts of the body, but are most frequently found around the coccyx, in the ovaries, testicles or central nervous system.
-Infants and young children up to one year of age are most frequently affected by this rare disease.
+These tumours may occur in various parts of the body but are frequently found around the coccyx, in the ovaries, testicles or central nervous system.

 Related studies